-As you plan our your day, week, or year, it’s nice to have a system that makes it easier for you to manage it.
-One of the tools that I use to help me plan, that’s super easy and free, is Google Calendar.
+As you plan your day, week, or year, it’s nice to have a system that makes it easier for you to manage it.
+One of the tools I use to help me plan, that’s super easy and free, is Google Calendar.

 The primary reason I love Google Calendar is because it’s stored online.
-You can update it from your desktop, your laptop, or your mobile phone.
-No more worrying about losing a day planner that’s critical to your business.
+You can update it from your desktop, laptop, or mobile phone.
+No more worrying about losing a day planner critical to your business.
 Also, you can share different calendars with your family and your assistants.
 (You’ll see what I mean in the video)

 7 Reasons Why Google Calendar is My Top Planning Tool